-The meaning(s) of (your) life
+Asking yourself 'What's the meaning of life?' may extend it

 This essay is part of a column called The Wisdom Project by David Allan, editorial director of CNN Health and Wellness.
 The series is on applying to one's life the wisdom and philosophy found everywhere, from ancient texts to pop culture.
 You can follow David at @davidgallan.
 Don't miss another Wisdom Project column; subscribe here.

-(CNN)Every January for the past 20 years, I have taken a few moments to ponder the answer to the question "what is the meaning of life?"

-It's one of those enormous questions that's so important -- philosophically and practically in terms of how we live our lives -- and yet we never stop to really think about the answer.
+It's one of those enormous questions that's so important -- both philosophically and practically, in terms of how we live our lives -- and yet we rarely, if ever, stop to really think about the answer.

 Given that you might be able to formulate your response in less than a minute, the wisdom-to-effort ratio for this philosophical exercise could not be more advantageous.

+And having an answer may even improve your health and help you live longer.

+After studying 1,300 subjects from ages 21 to more than 100, the authors found that older people were more likely to have found their life's purpose, while younger people were more likely still searching.
+That's logical, given that wisdom is often born from experience.
+According to research by Stanford education professor William Damon, the author of "The Path to Purpose," only 20% of young adults have a fully realized sense of their life's meaning.

+And according to the new study, the presence of meaning in one's life showed a positive correlation to one's health, including improved cognitive function, while searching for it may have a slight negative effect.
+Mental and physical well-being was self-reported, and having a sense of purpose tended to peak around age 60, the study found.

-This simple exercise might even help you live longer.
-According to two separate studies published in 2014 -- one among 9,000 participants over age 65 and another among 6,000 people between 20 and 75 -- those who could articulate the meaning and purpose of their lives died later than those who saw their lives as aimless.
+According to two other studies published in 2014 -- one among 9,000 participants over age 65 and another among 6,000 people between 20 and 75 -- those who could articulate the meaning and purpose of their lives lived longer than those who saw their lives as aimless.
 It didn't seem to matter what meaning participants ascribed to their life, whether it was personal (like happiness), creative (like making art) or altruistic (like making the world a better place).
 It was having an answer to the question that mattered.

-The connection to longevity could be causal (having purpose may help one cope with daily stress, as other research has shown), but it could also be that those who think about life's meaning are more likely to do other activities that promote good health.
+The connection to longevity could be causal -- having purpose may help one cope with daily stress, as other research has shown -- but it could also be that those who think about life's meaning are more likely to do other activities that promote good health.

+Or as the philosopher Friedrich Nietzsche is quoted as saying, "He who has a why to live for can bear almost any how," nicely summing up the connection between having purpose and forbearance in one's life.

+The easiest but perhaps healthiest resolution you could make in the New Year may be to simply ask yourself what the meaning of life is for you.
+What gives you purpose?
+Why are we all here?

+Every January for more than two decades, I have taken a few moments to ponder the answer to the question.

-The reason I ask this question year after year is because my answer changes over time, which I find interesting and insightful.
+The reason I ask it annually is because my answer changes over time, which I find interesting and insightful.
 There is no objectively correct answer, I believe, only answers that are right for you at any given time.

 Great thinkers (and celebrities) have given the question thought, so you can look to the words attributed to them for inspiration.
 Aristotle, the Greek philosopher who lived 2,500 years ago, is believed to have written that the essence of life is "to serve others and to do good," and the Roman philosopher Cicero, born 280 years later, came to the same conclusion.
 As did Russian author Leo Tolstoy, who wrote, "The sole meaning of life is to serve humanity."
 And His Holiness the Dalai Lama added, "if you can't help them, at least don't hurt them."